Saloni-Oswal/saloni-oswal.github.io/README.md

 </p>

   <p>
-    When I’m not at the computer, I’m usually strolling in the city, sipping coffee, clicking photographs of people and buildings in NYC, doing any and every outdoor activity.
+    When I'm not immersed in code, you can often find me exploring the vibrant streets of NYC, camera in hand, capturing moments of life and architecture.
+I have a penchant for savoring a good cup of coffee while delving into the city's myriad cultural offerings.
+Additionally, I'm an avid enthusiast of outdoor activities, always eager to embrace new adventures and experiences in nature.
   </p>
 </section>